top of page

 5. Construction Documents

-Detailed drawings and specifications are prepared for contractors to build the project.
-These documents include precise measurements, materials, and installation instructions.
+Once the majority of decisions on the design are made, detailed drawings and specifications are prepared for contractors to build the project.
+These documents include precise measurements, materials, and assembly instructions.

 6. Bidding and Negotiation